joeytwiddle/significant-white-space/README.md

 - Added optional `blockLeadSymbol` which when set to `:` outputs sws files which look rather like Python.
 Personally I would prefer something like `=>` but *only* on function declarations, perhaps `:` on classes, and nothing on if, while, for, try and other in-code indents.
 - Added `unwrapParenthesesForCommands`, which can remove the `(...)` parentheses around `if` and `while` conditions, and reintroduce them on curling.
 (You can set the list of keywords you want this to work on, or just empty it.
 (Personally I find the visual effect of `(...)` symbols useful if I have no syntax highlighting for the given language, but redundant if branch statements already stand out by colour.)

+- Multi-line expressions are now possible, by appending `\` in sws files to suppress semicolon injection for that line.

 ------------------------------